 3. Methodological approach

 For the evaluation of EIA documents for road, rail and high-voltage power infrastructure projects, a comprehensive catalogue of search terms was compiled by experts from BOKU University in Vienna and the Environment Agency Austria (UBA; see section 3.3 and Table 2).
-The content analysis of EIA documents was conducted from June to September 2016.
+The associated content analysis of EIA documents was conducted from June to September 2016.

 3.1 EIA sample